Ibran52/DonateX/README.md

 <br />
 <div align="center">

-  <h1 align="center">Donate Dapp</h1>
+  <h1 align="center">DonateX</h1>

   <p align="center">
-    Donate Dapp is a user-friendly platform that allows individuals to make charitable contributions securely and transparently using blockchain technology.
+    DonateX is a user-friendly platform that allows individuals to make charitable contributions securely and transparently using blockchain technology.
 It empowers users to donate to various causes and track their contributions with ease.
     <br />

   </p>